 Eating slow digesting carbs will help to continue to fuel you throughout your workout as it will be digesting + continuing to give you energy as you exercise.

 If you are an early morning workout person, you may opt to train fasted, which means you eat nothing before working out.
-The idea of eating at 5 in the morning is rough and usually you aren't that hungry, so usually you can opt for pre-workout fuel and bring a protein shake along with you to the gym.
-There are tons of types of protein shakes out there that you can make or even buy the protein shake powder and just add it to your water.
+The idea of eating at 5 in the morning is rough and usually you aren't that hungry, so usually you can opt for pre-workout fuel and adding a pre-workout chew/drink powder in your water is fine.

 Bottom line, listen to your body.
 If you find yourself struggling during a workout then your body needs something prior to a workout.
 Your body is pretty magical + if you listen closely, it will tell you what you need.

 Now that you just killed your workout, it is time to REFUEL.
-And the best way to do that is with quick digesting carbohydrates.
+And the best way to do that is with quick digesting carbohydrates + optimal protein.

 After working out, your glycogen stores (glycogen is what your muscle stores to use as energy) will likely be depleted + you will want to replenish them as soon as possible.
 Therefore you want to focus on simple, quick digesting carbohydrates.

 Think fruit, as well as things like white potatoes, bread, cereal, or chocolate milk.
-Yes, chocolate milk does wonders.
+Yes, chocolate milk does wonders especially for you runners.